Jupiter & Jupiter Farms FL Home Buying Resource

 Down payment requirements vary by loan type: conventional loans can be as low as 3-5% for primary residences, FHA loans require 3.5%, and jumbo loans (common in Jupiter due to higher property values) typically require 10-20%.
 Condo’s may have different requirements as well depending on whether they are warrantable or not.
 I work with excellent local lenders who can explain all your options.

 There’s no hard and fast answer here, because the truth is it depends on how your purchase Contract is structured.
 The first note I’ll make is in Palm Beach County it’s customary for Sellers to pay the owners title insurance premium for the Buyer.
 There are a lot of terms and line items you can structure to further push down a Buyers closing costs.
 That could include something like including a Sellers Concession in the offer where the Seller agrees to pay for a portion of the Buyers loan costs or pre paid items.
 Every Contract is different.
-My job is to tilt as much of it in your favor as possible.

-Here's what working with an experienced local agent provides: expert guidance on things such as property selection, flood zones, HOA restrictions, hurricane insurance requirements, and Contract negotiation that are unique to our area.
+Here's what working with an experienced local agent provides: expert guidance on things such as appropriate offer price, property selection, flood zones, HOA restrictions, hurricane insurance requirements, and Contract negotiation that are unique to our area.
 I negotiate on your behalf, coordinate inspections, review contracts, and handle issues that inevitably arise from contract to closing.

 My approach: We'll discuss compensation upfront so there are no surprises.
 In many cases, sellers still offer to pay buyer agent compensation, but this is negotiable on every transaction.
 I'll explain all your options and help you understand the true costs and value of representation.